dotkernel/development/docs/book/v2/setup/setup-packages.md

 # AlmaLinux 10 Setup

-> The below instructions are working for virtual servers too.
+> The instructions below also work without using WSL.

 Update/Upgrade system packages: